tommcdo/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/cluster-commands.md

   * No data node added.
 Run with -v to see more information
 ```

-##### Joining a meta node to an existing cluster and show detailed information about the join
+##### Join a meta node to an existing cluster and show detailed information about the join

 The command joins the meta node running at `cluster-meta-node-03:8091` to an existing cluster.
 The existing cluster includes the meta node running at `cluster-meta-node-02:8091`.